-A journey thru the desert of New Mexico and the West of Texas.
+A journey thru New Mexico’s desert and the West of Texas.
 Lonely

 Silver City, 16th March

 We head on towards Silver City.
 On the way a look at the huge former copper mine in the outskirts of the town.

 The drive – rather boring: desert like flatlands on the left side, not much difference on the right side, the highway in front.
 Wow.